9 Tips to Kill Boredom When Studying Med School Stuff

 1. Follow the “Goals & Rewards” Rule

 A great way to fight off boredom while studying is to set small goals to motivate yourself.
-For instance, if you must study anatomy or other science-related subjects, tell yourself you won’t leave your desk until you have a clear idea and understanding about the content you just covered.
+For instance, if you must study anatomy or other science-related subjects, tell yourself you won’t leave your desk until you have a clear idea and understanding of the content you just covered.

 After a productive study session, reward yourself for your hard work.
 Treat yourself to a nice meal or get something small maybe you have had your eyes on… movie night, cheesecake, late-night swim…